 By tour bus

 Tour buses can drop off visitors in the lay-by area adjacent to the site on Princess Avenue, next to the main entrance gate on Sussex Drive.
 Drivers must remain with their buses during the tours.
-Visitors may enter onto the site by nearby entrance gates located on Sussex Drive or Thomas Street.
+Visitors may enter onto the site by nearby entrance gates located on Sussex Drive.

 Visitors with reduced mobility

-If you are coming to enjoy the grounds, it is more convenient to drop off your guests near one of the entrance gates located on Thomas or MacKay streets and park on the surrounding streets.
+If you are coming to enjoy the grounds, it is more convenient to drop off your guests near the Sussex Gate, the Thomas Gate or the MacKay Gate and park on the surrounding streets.

 Where to go once you arrive

-- Washrooms are available at the Visitor Centre, located on Thomas Street.
-Please note that the washrooms are open year-round.
+- Washrooms are available at the Visitor Centre.

-- Please let us know in advance if your group has any special needs.
+- Please let us know in advance if you have any special needs.

-Rideau Hall is a working residence and scheduling for tours is subject to change due to official events.
+Rideau Hall is a working residence and opening hours are subject to change.